Pi-Developers/Pi-Locker/README.md

 so we decided to save the world and create this lockscreen replacement.
 This is not a coffee machine or your dishwasher,just an innovative lockscreen project that is still developing and will grow by time..

+**About Project :**

+This is a result of combiining the best of each lockscreen in the platforms and adding our own touch to get the best lockscreen ever

+Pi Locker is the lowest ram consuming lockscreen ever

+Enjoy Our Experience :D

 **Features :**